 You can see how trades are doing this month versus last month, look at winning days against losing days, or simply compare two sets of trades to see how they stack up.

-This report allows users trading in futures to check returns in USD or ticks.
+This report allows users trading futures to check returns in USD or ticks.

-With this feature, Tradervue allows investors to analyze trading data based on liquidity with these reports.
+With this feature, Tradervue allows you to analyze trading data based on liquidity.

 Liquidity reports can even be broken up by entry and exit points.